KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

    1. /opt/nifi/ext-config/config.properties

         spring.activemq.broker-url

    2. /opt/kylo/kylo-services/conf/application.properties

         jms.activemq.broker.url

 ..

 **Installing on SUSE**

-The deployment guide currently addresses installation in a Redhat based environment.
+The deployment guide currently addresses installation in a Red Hat based environment.
 There are a couple of issues installing Elasticsearch and ActiveMQ on SUSE.
 Below are some instructions on how to install these two on SUSE.

 -  **ActiveMQ**